-It is the current which defines the size of wire used in the coil windings, and which will affect the electrical driving circuit of the solenoid.
+The current defines the wire size used in the coil windings and will affect the solenoid’s electrical driving circuit.

-A solenoid may draw more power when moving from rest than when in its holding position.
+A solenoid may draw more power when moving from rest than in its holding position.

 Life expectancy for solenoids is dependent more on the application than on the design of the solenoid itself.

-Temperature, loads, moving positions, frequency of operation, will all affect the total life expectancy of a solenoid.
+Temperature, loads, moving positions, and operation frequency will all affect a solenoid’s total life expectancy.

 Typical standard solenoids have operating lives of 107 - 108 cycles, with heavy-duty designs capable of 1012 cycles, but this is a guideline only as the solenoid is part of a more complex mechanism.

-The standard solenoid reference temperature is an ambient 35°C. The warm operating condition is the condition at which a steady temperature is reached.
+The standard solenoid reference temperature is an ambient 35°C. The warm operating condition is when a steady temperature is reached.

 Pull in Time (Actuation Time)

-The full time it takes from switch-on to the moment a linear solenoid completes its stroke, or a rotary solenoid has moved through its rotation angle.
+The total time it takes from switch-on to when a linear solenoid completes its stroke or a rotary solenoid has moved through its rotation angle.